Medics, Dentists & Vets (MDV)

 Read more here.

-Students are encouraged to take up work experience during their summer holidays.
+Students are encouraged to take up regular work experience as well as block placements.
 The careers team have many contacts in order to help students secure themselves a placement.
 Some of examples of previous work placements:

 - Treliske Hospital Ward